Introduction

 Surgical Intervention

-*An open approach (classically via a Lanz incision) may be used in pregnancy and is still used globally in some healthcare systems, yet the laparoscopic approach has been shown to reduced hospital stay and permit earlier return to baseline activity
+An open approach (classically via a Lanz incision) may still be used in certain cases and is routinely performed in some healthcare systems, however the laparoscopic approach has been shown to reduced hospital stay and permit earlier return to baseline activity

 Complications

-The mortality associated with appendicitis in developed health systems is low (0.1% to 0.24 %).
-The complications of acute appendicitis include:
+The mortality associated with acute appendicitis is low (between 0.1% to 0.24 %).
+However, complications can occur, including:

 Key Points